chainlinq/boatkeeper/README.md

 Provide remote monitoring of a boat using a Raspberry Pi and AWS.
 Written in Embedded-C.

 ## Version
-0.0.0 (Early, early project setup)
+0.0.1

-The current version will connect to your AWS IoT account and publish a test message provide you have set up AWS correctly on the Raspberry Pi.
+This version will connect to your AWS IoT account and publish 2 status messages for shore power.
+Shore power detection has not been implemented so shore power status is "undefined"

 ## Authors